 THE BACHELOR BOYS

-Thanks to former Rink band member, Terry Metcalfe, for this press cutting which was in the Evening Gazette, Middlesbrough, on Saturday, March 7th 1964.
+Thanks to former Rink band member, Terry Metcalfe, for this press cutting which was in the Evening Gazette, Middlesbrough, on Saturday, March 7th, 1964.
 It shows John Bowlt on drums and rhythm guitarist, Mike Gutteridge at the back with a very young Alan Ludley (front left) and Peter "Tubby" Ayton (front right) in a band called The Bachelor Boys.
 To see a larger version of this cutting, click on the picture.

-The Bachelor Boys in 1964.
-This photograph, which was sent to us by John Bowlt, was taken at the Astoria Ballroom, in Middlesbrough.
-It shows, left to right, John Bowlt on drums, Peter 'Tubby' Ayton on bass, Mike Gutteridge on lead guitar and Alan Ludley on guitar and vocals.
+This photograph, although not in as good condition as the one above, is also at The Astoria Ballroom in Middlesbrough and was sent to us by John Bowlt.
+The line-up on this one is John Bowlt, Peter Ayton, Mike Gutteridge and Alan Ludley.
 Peter Ayton says: "Also in the picture is my bass speaker cabinet built by Mick Gutteridge's dad, with quite a few of the parts from Stockton Corporation (as it was known) bus depot!"

 Mike Gutteridge photograph by Colin Burns.